Welcome to Class Five

 Please see below the extensive list of websites that your child can visit to consolidate and extend his/her learning.

-In Computing we will learning about 'Internet Safety' and we will then be developing our internet research skills.
+In Computing we will learning about 'Coding' and we will then be developing our understanding of inputting instructions in to a computer.

-This term P.E. will take place on a Monday afternoon .
+This term P.E. will take place on a Monday and Thursday afternoon .
 Children will need a full PE kit in school.
-On Thursday afternoon, Class 5 will go swimming and therefore will need a swimming kit which includes a swimming hat.
+Swimming lessons will commence after the half term break.

 If you have any questions, please do not hesitate to ask.